techwraith/techwraith.com/intro.md

 I lead the engineering team at [Eaze](https://www.eaze.com).
 My goal there is to build a team that is compassionate, collaborative, autonomous, and eager to solve problems for real people.
 Teams with these qualities are effective at building and operating high performance businesses.

 I’ve been building products with teams who use technology to solve real-world problems for over a decade.
-In that time I've developed some core beliefs.
+In that time I've developed some core beliefs:

 I believe that a team that is made up of people from diverse backgrounds will perform better than a team of people who are not; that a diverse team cannot be built without actively practicing inclusion.